7shi/dante-la-el/Inferno/Bard/README.md

 I am comparing several different translations here, but it is quicker to look at the file below.

-The comparison of Dante, Longfellow, Norton and Carlyle in Inferno Canto I.
+The comparison of Dante, Longfellow, Norton and Carlyle in Inferno Canto I and II.

 * [compare.md](https://github.com/7shi/dante-la-el/blob/main/Inferno/Bard/compare.md)